 The cause is unknown.
 However, recent discoveries point to an abnormality in the functioning of special white cells which trigger inflammation and the immune response in the skin.
 Because of the inflammation, the skin grows too rapidly.
-Normally, the skin replaces itself in about 30 days, but in Psoriasis, the process speeds up and replaces the skin in three to four days, and the signs of Psoriasis develop.
 People often notice new spots 10 to 14 days after the skin is cut, scratched, rubbed, or severely sunburned.
 Psoriasis can also be activated by infections, such as strep throat, and by certain medicines (beta blockers, lithium, etc.) Flare-ups sometimes occur in the winter, as a result of dry skin and lack of sunlight.

 Types of Psoriasis

 Psoriasis comes in many different forms.
 Each differs in severity, duration, location, shape, and pattern of the scales.
 The most common form, called plaque psoriasis, begins with little red bumps.
 Gradually, these become larger, and scales form.
 While the top scales flake off easily and often, scales below the surface stick together.
 These small red areas can become enlarged.

 Listed below are areas on your body where psoriasis may occur:

 - Scalp, elbows, knees, legs, arms, genitals, nails, palms, and soles are the area most commonly affected in the same place on both sides of the body.

 - Scalp psoriasis may be mistaken for dandruff.

 - Nails with psoriasis frequently have tiny pits in them.
 Nails may loosen, thicken, or crumble, and are difficult to treat.

 - Inverse psoriasis occurs in the armpit, under the breasts, and in skin folds around the groin, buttocks, and genitals.